Tuesday, April 9, 2024

 Director: Ishiro Honda

 The first of many films that would pair up Mothra and Godzilla.
 However, their relationship is entirely antagonistic.
-It was also the film that shifted Godzilla from being a metaphor from the bomb to being a force of nature; all the damage that he causes is more incidental than out of malice.
+It was also the film that shifted Godzilla from being a metaphor for the bomb to being a force of nature; all the damage that he causes is more incidental than out of malice.
 It also this depiction of Godzilla that made his rehabilitation to defender of Japan possible.
 I also should give a shout out to actors Akira Takarada and Kenji Sahara, both of whom were staples in the Godzilla franchise.

 10. Godzilla vs. King Ghidorah (1991)